vault27/Foundation/vxlan.md

 ## Configuration on Nexus 9000
 We create special Loopback for overlay, announce it to BGP.
 For every VLAN where clients are connected we configure VNI.
+Firewall is a default gateway for clients.
+Firewall is connected to the borderleaf with TRUNK port, subinterfaces are configured on firewall.

 ```
 leaf-1(config)# feature vn-segment-vlan-based